 Project Code: 32898

-Stress measurements using ultrasonics rely on the acoustoelasticity theory, which relates the elastic solid stress-state to a macroscopic elastic wave velocity.
-Basically, the speed of ultrasonic waves travelling through a material are a function of the direction and magnitude of stresses present (in addition to temperature and microstructure/texture).
-Thus by measuring the time of flight or birefringence of waves through both an unstressed and stressed region of the same material, the magnitude of the residual stresses present in the material can be determined.
+Stress measurements using ultrasound rely on acoustoelasticity theory, which relates the stress-state to a macroscopic elastic wave velocity.
+The speed of ultrasonic waves travelling through a material is a function of the direction and magnitude of stresses present.
+By measuring the time of flight or birefringence of waves through both an unstressed and stressed region of the same material, the magnitude of the residual stresses present can be determined.